Missing Indian climber Anurag Maloo found alive in critical condition on Nepal's Mount Annapurna | Science-Environment

 Indian climber Anurag Maloo, who went missing on Monday after falling into a deep crevasse on Nepal's Mount Annapurna, has been found alive in critical condition by rescuers, his brother said on Thursday.

 ''He is found alive.
-He has been taken to the hospital in critical condition, but he is still alive,'' Sudhir, his brother said.
+He has been taken to the hospital in critical condition, but he is still alive,'' Sudhir Maloo, his brother, said.

+''We will have to shift our focus towards the medical side now,'' Sudhir added.

+The rescue team that went looking for him in the crevasse he had fallen into has found and rescued him, according to Sudhir.
+Seven Summit Treks confirmed Anurag had been found alive by seven Nepali climbers some 300 meters down into a crevasse, Myrepublica news portal reported.

 He has been awarded REX Karam- Veer Chakra and became the 2041 Antarctic Youth Ambassador from India.